 Adam Moisa: We originally worked on an application named Agora.
 With Agora you could manage multiple Cloud accounts; if you have a Dropbox or Google Drive, you can log in and manage them from one spot.
 Agora is considered a third-party tool used on top of the Cloud.
 It asks for a lot of invasive permissions when using it, giving you a lot of tools, but also requiring the ability and the authorization to manipulate the information in your files.
 We made it explicitly obvious this was what we were doing.
 But, nevertheless, we figured out that people with employee emails from worldwide popular brands were signing up and were authenticating their Cloud with our tool.
 We were surprised considering the number of permissions we asked for to use all the tools Agora offers.

 From there, we started to investigate the area of third-party applications and employee negligence.
 We realized it is a huge problem.
 Employee negligence affects any business no matter what size – big, medium or small.
 In the Cloud this becomes very dangerous because there is the ability for an employee to make something sensitive accidentally public.
-The Cloud is fantastic; it means increased productivity, and it is easy to use.
+The Cloud is fantastic; it means increased productivity, and it is easy to use, learn more about how cloud connection can help businesses.
 It enhances the way your team works, but it does put a lot of power into the hands of the user.
 It is scary because when managing corporate documentation on Google Drive, and if using it with a third-party application, the file could be made public without the user even knowing.

 Continuing to look into the market, we noticed there was a big problem and there was no tool to help protect SMEs against such negligence.
 There are other tools but in our opinion they are very tricky; they have a lot of gadgets and they are also very expensive.
 They are great tools but they are built for 10,000-employee companies, at a high cost.
 There’s nothing serving the SME market, which is also plagued by employee negligence and needs to be protected against it.
 No matter what size your business is, if you are using the cloud without Compaas it’s like driving without a seat belt.
 We made it easy to use, and in a way that anyone can protect from employee negligence; we priced it in a way that SMEs would be able to afford it.